hyundai-robotics/doc-hi6-operation/book.md

 - **Decrease maximum jerk (↓):** Acceleration changes more gradually, making motion smoother and reducing vibration.
 However, it takes longer to reach the target speed, which can increase cycle time.

-- **Increase maximum jerk (↑):** Provides a more responsive motion, but if the value is too high the “smooth motion” effect of the S‑curve condition is diminished, leading to greater mechanical impact.
+- **Increase maximum jerk (↑):** Provides a more responsive motion, but if the value is too high the "smooth motion" effect of the S-curve condition is diminished, leading to greater mechanical impact.

 Automatic Update of Maximum Jerk
 The system automatically recalculates the maximum jerk value whenever key parameters change to maintain equipment stability.

 {% hint style="warning" %}
-**Caution:** When you manually set a value, modifying the top speed or acceleration time will overwrite the manually entered maximum jerk with the system‑calculated value.
+**Caution:** When you manually set a value, modifying the top speed or acceleration time will overwrite the manually entered maximum jerk with the system-calculated value.
 If you have optimized the jerk value for a specific process, be sure to back up the existing value before making changes.
 {% endhint %}